issarush/klevel1_gptstarter/README.md

 3-Initialize a virtual environment.
 `python -m venv [envname]`
 4-Activate the virtual environment.
-Mac: source `[envname]/bin/activate.`
+Mac: source `[envname]/bin/activate.`.
-Windows: `[envname]/Scripts/Activate`
+Windows: `[envname]/Scripts/Activate`.
-5-Install the project dependencies from the requirements.txt `pip install -r requirements.txt` 6-Place .docx files inside the Docsfiles folder
+5-Install the project dependencies from the requirements.txt `pip install -r requirements.txt`.
+6-Place .docx files inside the Docsfiles folder.
 7-Run the Main python file via `python main.py`
 8-You will be asked to provide the OPENAI KEY, followed by a prompt regarding the data in the Knowledge folder.
 9-You will receive a response.